On a version of a multivariate integration by parts formula for Lebesgue integrals: Appendix A: Properties of measure-inducing functions

 for all \(x=(x_1,\ldots,x_d),y=(y_1,\ldots,y_d)\in \R^d\) such that \(a\leq x\leq y\leq b\,,\) where \(B=\bigtimes_{i=1}^d B_i\) with \(B_i\in\{[x_i,y_i],(x_i,y_i],[x_i,y_i),(x_i,y_i)\}\,,\) \(1\leq i\leq d\,.\) \end{enumerate} \end{proposition}

 For a function \(f\colon \Xi\to\R\,,\) denote by \(f_-\) and \(f_+\) its componentwise left- and right-continuous version, respectively, whenever it exists.
 The following lemma states that, under the continuity assumption on \(f\) at the boundary of the domain, the signed measure induced by \(f\) coincides with the signed measure induced by \(f_-\) and \(f_+\,,\) respectively.
+This property is well-known when \(F\) is a univariate distribution function.
+Then the corresponding probability measure \(P\) coincides with the measure induced by the left-continuous version \(F_-\,,\) see \eqref{deffP}.

 \begin{lemma} Let \(f\colon \Xi\to \R\) be a function that satisfies the boundary conditions \eqref{contboun1} and \eqref{contboun2}.
 Assume that \(f_-\) and \(f_+\) exist.
-If one of the functions \(f\,,\) \(f_-\,,\) and \(f_+\) is measure inducing, then also the others are measure inducing and it holds that
+If one of the functions \(f\,,\) \(f_-\,,\) and \(f_+\) is measure-inducing, then also the others are measure-inducing and it holds that

 i.e., the measures induced by \(f\,,\) \(f_-\,,\) and \(f_+\,,\) respectively, coincide. \end{lemma}

 The following example shows that in the above lemma the continuity assumption at the boundary of \(\Xi\) cannot be omitted.